stefanbohacek/fediverse-embeds-wordpress-plugin/README.md

 | **Calckey**   | ❌ [#16](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin/issues/16)          |
 | **Peertube**  | ❌ [#2](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin/issues/2)           |
 | **Pixelfed**  | ❌ [#14](https://github.com/stefanbohacek/fediverse-embeds-wordpress-plugin/issues/14)          |

+## Privacy notice

+When embedding a post from a fediverse server, the content of the post needs to be fetched from that server, which is then stored in your site's database.
+Based on the way you configure the plugin, additional requests will be made periodically to refresh the cached data.

+When making requests to a third party server in general, the server will receive and may record the IP address of the server hosting your website.

 ## Development